mikedilger/chorus/docs/CONFIG.md

 If `use_tls` is false, this value is irrelevant.

-Default is "./tls/privkey.pem".
+Default is "/opt/chorus/etc/tls/privkey.pem"

-If deployed according to [docs/DEPLOYING.md](docs/DEPLOYING.md) using the direct method, this is set to "/opt/chorus/etc/tls/privkey.pem" and the systemd service copies letsencrypt TLS certificates into this position on start.
+If deployed according to [docs/DEPLOYING.md](docs/DEPLOYING.md) using the direct method, systemd service copies letsencrypt TLS certificates into this position on start.

 ### name

 This is an optional name for your relay, displayed in the NIP-11 response.

-Default is None.
+Default is "Chorus Default"

 ### description

 This is an optional description for your relay, displayed in the NIP-11 response.

-Default is None.
+Default is "A default config of the Chorus relay".

 ### contact